Homotopy Hubbard Trees for post-singularly finite exponential maps: Background on the dynamics of exponential maps

 We partition the complex plane into horizontal strips of the form

 with $k\in\Z$.
 This partition is called the \emph{static partition} for $E_\lambda$.

-It follows from \eqref{Eq:LimitDynRay} that every dynamic ray is, for all sufficiently large potentials $t$, contained in a single sector of the static partition, i.e.\, there exists a $k\in\Z$ such that $g(t)\in S_k$ for $t$ large enough.
+Equation \eqref{eq:LimitDynRay} implies that every dynamic ray is, for all sufficiently large potentials $t$, contained in a single sector of the static partition, i.e., there exists a $k\in\Z$ such that $g(t)\in S_k$ for $t$ large enough.

 \begin{Def}[External address of a dynamic ray] Let $g$ be a dynamic ray for a psf exponential map $E_\lambda$.
-The \emph{external address} $\text{Ad}(g)=s_1s_2\ldots\in\AD$ \emph{of the dynamic ray} $g$ is the unique external address such that for every $k\in\N$ we have
+The \emph{external address} $\text{Ad}(g)=s_1 s_2\ldots\in\AD$ \emph{of the dynamic ray} $g$ is the unique external address such that for every $k\in\N$ we have

 \end{Def}